molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 }
 ```

-We could write that code in a Jasmine spec, but Jasmine allows to create expectations in an easier and more concise manner: The `expect` function together with a **Matcher**.
+We could write that code in a Jasmine spec, but Jasmine allows us to create expectations in an easier and more concise manner: The `expect` function together with a **Matcher**.

 ```javascript
 const expectedValue = 5;